-- A. Each school, department or program will prepare and implement a written plan for advising students in their major, double major, minor, or certificate.
-The plan should include the following elements: - 1.
-How advisors are selected, assigned and trained to provide academic advising; - 2.
-How students will be notified of the advising policy and procedures; - 3.
-What materials will be used in the advising process; - 4.
-What students should do in case an advisor is not available; - 5.
-How students will be introduced to the major, double major, minor, or certificate; - 6.
-What is expected of students to help make the plan work; and - 7.
-How advising will be evaluated. - B. The Division of Student Affairs will continue to provide orientation programs to inform new students of registration procedures and degree requirements, and direct them to academic departments/programs for initial advising on major requirements. - C. The Office of the Vice President for Academic Affairs and college/school deans will provide the following services to ensure that advisors are appropriately equipped to advise students: - 1.
-On-going, in-service workshops for academic advisors; - 2.
-Annual in-service workshops for school/department chairs on academic policies and procedures including recent changes and additions; - 3.
-A comprehensive orientation for newly appointed faculty that includes an overview of university academic policies, practices and student support services.
+- A. Each school, department or program will prepare and implement a written plan for advising students in their majors, double major, minor, or certificate.
+The plan should include the following elements: - 1) How-faculty advisoers-will be are selected, -assigned and trained to provide academic advising; - 2) How students will be notified of the advising policy and procedures; - 3) What materials will be used in the advising process; - 4) What students should do in case an advisoer is not available; - 5) How students will be introduced to the major, double major, minor, or certificate; - 6) What is expected of students to help make the plan work; and - 7) How advising will be evaluated. - B. The Division of Student Affairs will continue to provide orientation programs to inform new students of registration procedures and degree requirements, and direct them to academic departments/programs for initial advising on major requirements. - C. The Office of the Vice President for Academic Affairs and college/ school deans will provide the following services to ensure that faculty-advisors are appropriately equipped to advise students: - 1) On-going, in-service workshops for faculty-academic advisoers; - Annual in-service -workshops for school/department chairs on academic policies and procedures including recent changes and additions; - 3) A comprehensive orientation for newly appointed faculty which would that includes an overview of uU niversity academic policies, practices and student support services.